How to analyze landing pages: the four signals beyond bounce rate

 12. Get the four signals on your own site

-Part of the GA Problems guide.
+Part of our GA4 troubleshooting coverage.
 Also see what GA4's engagement overview gets wrong and what bounce rate actually measures.

 This article is the four signals to read instead, in order.
-The framework works in any analytics tool, including GA4 once you know which sub-reports to chain together.
+The framework works in any analytics tool, GA4 included, once you know which sub-reports to chain together.

 Key Takeaways